BestTimesToVisit.com Logo

 packing

 Pack layers, no matter the season!
 Riga's weather can be unpredictable, with cool breezes even in summer.
-A waterproof jacket and comfortable walking shoes are essential for exploring the cobblestone streets of the Old Town and beyond.
+Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot, especially in the charming cobblestone streets of the Old Town.

 safety